-A review conducted by the RAND Corporation concluded that the handful of published studies on the effect of the ban on mass public shootings was "inconclusive" due in part to flaws in the analysis used by the 3 studies with positive findings.
-But it is unlikely the surge in mass public shootings that involved assault weapons and LCMs that occurred after the ban would have happened if the ban had remained in place.
+A review conducted by the RAND Corporation concluded that the handful of published studies on the effect of the ban on mass public shootings was "inconclusive" due in part to flaws in the analysis used by the 3 studies with positive findings.4 But it is unlikely the surge in mass public shootings that involved assault weapons and LCMs that occurred after the ban would have happened if the ban had remained in place.
 The logic is straightforward.
 The sales of these weapons, which had declined during the ban, expanded greatly following its repeal, making them more widely available to everyone including would-be mass murderers.

 To document recent trends in such mass public shootings requires a precise definition.
-One common definition for mass public shootings has several elements, ^{5,6} including: (1) a minimum of 4 homicides; (2) a public location; and (3) circumstance not attributable to robbery, other felonious activity, or commonplace conflict in families or among acquaintances.
-A comprehensive complation of such events is the Violence Project's database of mass shootings in the US, 7 which includes the number of people killed and injured in each event and the type of weapon or weapons used.
+One common definition for mass public shootings has several elements,^{5,6} including: (1) a minimum of 4 homicides; (2) a public location; and (3) circumstance not attributable to robbery, other felonious activity, or commonplace conflict in families or among acquaintances.
+A comprehensive compilation of such events is the Violence Project's database of mass shootings in the US,7 which includes the number of people killed and injured in each event and the type of weapon or weapons used.

 Information from this database indicates that in the years following when the law expired in 2004, the number of mass shooting incidents greatly increased and the number of fatalities increased even more.
 During the period from 2015 to 2019, the number of incidents reached 33 (or 6.6 per year), which was almost twice the number during the decade the Federal Assault Weapons Ban was in effect (eFigure and eTable in the Supplement).
 The number of fatalities from shootings that involved banned weapons decreased during the second half of the ban (2000-2004) and then surged during subsequent periods, reaching a total of 271 during 2015 to 2019.
-It was during that 5-year interval from 2015 to 2019 that 5 of the top-10 deadliest mass public shootings in US history occurred, and all were committed with assault weapons.
-The number of fatalities resulting from mass public shootings with other weapons has remained relatively flat.
+It was during that 5-year interval from 2015 to 2019 that 5 of the top-10 deadliest mass public shootings in US history occurred, and all were committed with assault weapons.8 The number of fatalities resulting from mass public shootings with other weapons has remained relatively flat. ing in Port Arthur, Tasmania, in which a young man killed 35 people with a semiautomatic rifle.
+Swift action by the federal and state legislatures produced legislation that banned not only manufacture and import, but private possession of semiautomatic rifles.
+To ease the transition, a series of firearm buybacks were instituted, and 1 million weapons were ultimately relinquished, estimated to be one-third of all privately owned guns.
+Australia had 11 mass shootings during the decade prior to the ban,9 and 1 since then (a family killing in 2018 that would not count as a mass public shooting by the US definition).